egasimus/glagol/doc/guide.md

 ## Exploring Glagol

+The following examples are helpful if you want to extend Glagol, or just develop a good intuition about how it works.
+They assume you've started a Node.js REPL (interactive interpreter) in a location where `require('glagol')` will be able to find Glagol.

 ### Loader

 For the majority of use cases, a `Loader` serves as the entry point to Glagol.